terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ### **1.3 Falling for AI hype can cost you... dearly**

-**"No more programmers"** (Jensen Huang), **"no more workers", "self-driving cars will be ready next year"** (Musk, the battery powered car king and colonizer of Mars), **"we must pause AI development because its not safe"** (Anthropic CEO), **"AI already has emotions"** (Nobel and Turing prize winner Jeffrey Hinton) etc etc. These con artists say such things because they know the general public has no idea how AI really works.
-Such hype can cost you, sometimes dearly (in the case of "self-driving" cars or "colonizing" Mars).
+**"No more programmers"** (Jensen Huang), **"no more workers", "self-driving cars will be ready next year"** (Musk), **"we must pause AI development because its not safe"** (Anthropic CEO), and **"AI already has emotions"** (Nobel and Turing prize winner Jeffrey Hinton).
+My own explanation for such statements from those who know better is that its just marketing hype.
+I don't think they believe it.
+If you yourself fall for such hype it can cost you, sometimes dearly (for example, in the case of "self-driving" cars or "colonizing" Mars).

 <!-- **AI is a security risk**.
 The core NN in AI has what are often referred to as "hidden layers" that perform the massive brute-force number crunching to generate "intelligent" output. **It's impossible (even for AI) to determine how a NN has been programmed by analyzing the parameter settings in these layers**. -->